Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins and ends with your finances.
-To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Oviedo.
+The content of your wallet starts the home buying process.
+To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in Oviedo, Florida.

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores range from 300 to 850.
+Most people traditionally have a score of 600, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the pieces in reviewing your FICO score are:
+A low score is just that and often means you can't get credit extended to you via a mortgage loan.
+Some of the pieces in summing up your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?